 While water, sanitation, hygiene, and bridges have always been at the heart of our mission, so has digging.
 Regardless of the project at hand (wells, latrines, water distribution networks, bridges, etc.), digging is nearly always one of the first and most important parts of our work.
 So it is only fitting that, as we aim to continue deepening our impact on the communities and volunteers we serve, we are also looking for ways to dig a little deeper.

-Already in Eswatini, the reduction in foreign aid has resulted in many thousands of job losses in critical fields.
+In Eswatini, the recent reduction in foreign aid has resulted in many thousands of job losses in critical fields.
 This shift has had a direct impact on vulnerable populations, particularly low-income HIV and tuberculosis (TB) patients who now face challenges in accessing essential treatment.
 The Luke Commission, a key provider of medical care in the civil sector, has had to suspend operations indefinitely due to funding shortages.
-If these funding gaps persist, there is a real risk of setbacks in Eswatini’s progress against the HIV/TB epidemic, potentially straining the broader healthcare system.
+If these funding gaps persist, there is a real risk of setbacks in Eswatini’s progress against the HIV and TB epidemics, potentially straining the broader healthcare system.
 The government is closely monitoring the situation and exploring ways to redirect funds, like those dedicated to infrastructure, toward life-saving healthcare programs.
 And while this is certainly understandable, we also know that healthcare cannot be effective without clean water, sanitation, hygiene, and the bridges people use to access it.

 These are just some of the reasons why Engineers in Action is remaining deeply committed to our mission of working with underserved communities and global partners to execute sustainable engineering projects that build local capacity and improve access to essential resources.
 And why, in the face of mounting global uncertainty, we are challenging ourselves and our supporters to dig a little deeper, so that together, we can do even more.